riyanshiag/Gitlearning/README.md

 # Gitlearning
-This repository is for learning git
+Introductory repository is for learning git